 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASU 2016-02").
 ASU 2016-02 will be effective beginning with the first quarter of the Company's fiscal year 2020, with early adoption permitted.
-The amendments require the recognition of lease assets and lease liabilities on the balance sheet for most leases, but recognize expenses in the income statement in a manner similar to current accounting treatment.
+The amendments require the recognition of leased assets and the related liabilities on the balance sheet for most leases, and recognition of expenses in the income statement in a manner similar to current accounting treatment.
 In addition, disclosures of key information about leasing arrangements are required.
 Upon adoption, leases will be recognized and measured at the beginning of the earliest period presented using a modified retrospective approach.
 The Company is currently evaluating the effect ASU 2016-02 will have on the Company's Consolidated Financial Statements and disclosures.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
-ASU 2016-13 changes the impairment model for most financial assets and certain other instruments, which sets forth a new forward-looking impairment model based on expected losses rather than incurred losses.
+ASU 2016-13 changes the impairment model for most financial assets and certain other instruments to require a new forward-looking model based on expected losses rather than incurred losses.
 The guidance also requires increased disclosures.
 ASU 2016-01 will be effective beginning with the first quarter of the Company's fiscal year 2021.
 The Company is currently evaluating the effect ASU 2016-13 will have on the Company's Consolidated Financial Statements and disclosures.

 In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash (a consensus of the FASB Emerging Issues Task Force ("ASU 2016-18"), which provides guidance on the presentation of restricted cash or restricted cash equivalents in the statement of cash flows.
 ASU 2016-18 will be effective beginning with the first quarter of the Company's fiscal year 2019.
-The adoption of ASU 2016-18 is not expected to have a material impact on the consolidated financial statements and will only change the presentation of the Consolidated Statement of Cash Flows.
+The adoption of ASU 2016-18 will only change the presentation of the Consolidated Statement of Cash Flows and is not expected to have a material impact on the consolidated financial statements.